droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 All models that we have fit in class have been linear (at least after transformation) and represented the mean of the response variable (recall that all models had &mu;<sub>Y</sub>) on the right-hand-side.
 At first this seems like an issue in this case because the response variable is categorical.
 How do you compute the mean of "words"?

 Recall that behind the scenes R has converted the levels into numbers -- *cinereus* as a 0 and *semotus* as a 1.
-Now supposed that you have five hoary bats and two are *cinereus* and three are *semotus*.
-Behind the scenes this is the same as have two 0s and three 1s.
+Now suppose that you have five hoary bats and two are *cinereus* and three are *semotus*.
+Behind the scenes this is the same as having two 0s and three 1s.
 The mean of these values is thus 3 (the sum of the 0s and 1s) divided by 5 (total number of numbers) or 0.6.
-This is ALSO precisely the propotion of *semotus* of those five hoary bats.
+This is ALSO precisely the propotion of *semotus* of those five hoary bats (i.e., 3 *semotus* divided by 5 total bats).

 <div class="alert alert-info">
 <ul>